Get in Touch

 • Memory basics: determining what should be stored, what should not, and how to reset safely.

-• Practical exercise: building a small workflow that uses memory carefully (with a clear stop condition).
+• Practical exercise: building a small workflow that utilizes memory carefully (including clear stop conditions).

 Building and Testing a Custom Skill

-• Skill structure, inputs and outputs, and how OpenClaw discovers and executes skills.
+• Understanding skill structure, inputs/outputs, and how OpenClaw discovers and executes skills.

-• Implementing a small business-oriented skill (example: summarizing a folder of reports and producing a brief).
+• Implementing a business-oriented skill (e.g., summarizing a folder of reports to produce a brief).

-• Testing approach: sample inputs, expected outputs, error handling, and documentation.
+• Testing methodology: sample inputs, expected outputs, error handling, and documentation.

 Integrations, Operations, and Next Steps